Anxiety

 What is Anxiety?

 Picture standing on that wobbling plank of wood, arms fastened tightly to quivering ribs, while sharp ends prod you from behind towards oblivion.
-The other end is waiting and you inch a trembling foot across the rough wood, you raise the other leg and drop it praying for the same flat texture and it finds you.
-In the taut silence of your mind, you get ready to take the next step, hoping to live, hoping for more wood, but it could be air, could be death, could be..a prank?
+The other end is waiting, and you inch a trembling foot across the rough wood.
+You raise the other leg and drop it, praying for the same flat texture, and it finds you.
+In the taut silence of your mind, you get ready to take the next step, hoping to live, hoping for more wood, but it could be air, death, or a prank.

-Anxiety only becomes a disorder when it persists despite the lack of an obvious trigger, while affecting your ability to function normally, leaving you unable to control your responses to situations, and in general is out of proportion to the situation or age-appropriate.
+Anxiety only becomes a disorder when it persists despite the lack of an obvious trigger affecting your ability to function normally, leaving you unable to control your responses to situations, and in general, is out of proportion to the situation or age-appropriate.

 Meanwhile, the symptoms vary depending on the type of anxiety disorder you have.
 Basically, anxiety feels different depending on the person experiencing it.
 You might feel out of control like there’s a disconnect between your mind and body.
 General symptoms of an anxiety disorder include: